CzBuCHi/Railroader-CarInspectorResizer/README.md

         // car inspector window minimal height (330 is default value) windowAutoHeight.MinHeight = 330;

+        // this will expand car inspector window 30 unit windowAutoHeight.ExpandAlways(30);

         // this will expand car inspector window by 75 units when equipment tab is selected
         windowAutoHeight.ExpandTab("equipment", 75);